Xilixir/HarmonyDarker/README.md

-# this is a darker theme for harmony, meant to resemble spotify
+# this is a darker theme for harmony, similar to spotify

 how to install: